Do I need a photo permit?

 Brookside Gardens is a stunning 50-acre enclave in the heart of Montgomery County, Maryland.
 For decades, people have documented their unforgettable moments here in the Gardens, and we welcome you to continue this tradition.

 Our mission is to support the horticultural environment and integrity of the grounds.
 Though the Gardens are free to the public, we do require a Photo Permit Contract and a fee for all special occasion photo sessions, including wedding and engagement photos, quinceaneras, prom photos, family portraits, and filmography.
-If wanting to take WEDDING PHOTOS or have a small WEDDING or elopement CEREMONY on the grounds, please call us at 301-962-1404.
-We DO NOT accept online photo permit bookings for weddings.
-Any booking made online for wedding photos will be canceled.

 - Is the primary purpose of your visit to capture photos or video of your family or group?